cr1901/sentinel/doc/development/microcode.md

 This list is probably incomplete.
 ```

+(cc-mux)=
 Condition Code Multiplexer
 : A multiplexer of various conditional tests.
 The output of this multiplexer,
-  selected by the microcode, becomes an test input to the Sequencer.
-The
+  selected by the microcode, becomes an test input to the {ref}`Sequencer <sequencer>`.
-  conditional test result can often be inverted by microcode to double the
+  The conditional test result can often be inverted by microcode to double the
   number of possible tests.

   Tests conditions used by Sentinel include: